 When you first started your trade business it was likely just you, your tools and your favourite radio station to keep you company.
 As you take on more jobs, you might find yourself needing more staff.
-Becoming a fully-fledged small business means there’s a lot on your plate – but there’s one thing that should take priority above everything else.
+Becoming a fully-fledged small business means there’s a lot on your plate, but there’s something that should take priority above everything else: health & safety.

 Work health and safety (WHS) or occupational health and safety (OHS) involves managing risk in the workplace so everyone stays safe.
-As a trade business owner operating in Australia, you’re legally required to meet certain health and safety obligations and compliance.
+As a trade business owner operating in Australia, you’re legally required to meet certain health and safety obligations.

 The red tape can get a little overwhelming, but don’t panic – we’ve got you covered.
 Here’s everything you need to know about your health and safety requirements as a small trade business in Australia – and how you can improve your policies and procedures to ensure you meet your duty of care.

 Note that health & safety policy requirements may differ by industry and region.
 Make sure you look into your individual obligations in order to remain compliant and consult a lawyer for legal advice.

 - 1. Why health and safety is important

 - 2. SafeWork Australia: your health and safety go-to